What is Freemasonry?

 Brotherly Love

-Freemasons are taught to regard all people with tolerance, respect, and kindness.
+Freemasons regard all people with tolerance, respect, and kindness.
 The lodge is a place where that practice begins: men of different backgrounds, beliefs, and professions meeting as equals.

 Relief